Our evidence-based analysis of Coluracetam features

 Depression and Anxiety

-How it Works
+How It Works

-The recommended dose for supplemental choline is 300 mg to 600 mg daily if you’re stacking with Alpha GPC and 250 mg to 750 mg daily if you’re using CDP choline.
+The recommended dose for supplemental choline is 300–600 mg daily if you’re stacking with alpha GPC and 250–750 mg daily if you’re using CDP choline.

 Where to Buy